Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 Our result exhibits a role for spacetime wormholes even within the conventional holographic paradigm.
 (See Figure \ref{figworm}.)
 A trademark feature of recently formulated low-dimensional holographic dualities \cite{Saad:2019lba,Stanford:2019vob,Afkhami-Jeddi:2020ezh,Maloney:2020nni} involving ensemble-averaged boundary duals is the important role played by spacetime wormholes, which leads to the non-factorization of observables with multiple distinct boundaries, as the averaging induces correlations between the boundaries.
 In a UV complete realization of holography, any wormhole contributions to the semiclassical bulk path integral must be supplemented by other contributions which restore factorization of multi-boundary observables.
 In our context, the effect of the ensemble average is to project out these UV-sensitive details; nevertheless, we identify, via the spectral decomposition, the natural appearance of wormhole-type contributions to (unaveraged) multi-boundary observables.
-This is a form of resolution of the ``factorization puzzle'' \cite{Witten:1999xp,Maldacena:2004rf} in AdS$_5 \x S^5$.
 The spectral decomposition at large $N$ also provides a clear incarnation of the ``half-wormholes'' of \cite{Saad:2021rcu} in $\cN=4$ SYM observables.

 We then ask how these results extend to the general holographic context.
 While we set out a spectrum of possibilites, the most well-motivated is that large $N$ averages over more general U-duality symmetries of string theory (i.e. generalized S-duality symmetries of CFTs), or over exactly marginal directions dual to the string coupling, may also localize onto supergravity.
 It is of clear interest to explore these possibilities further.